lant96/adaptive-embodied-ai/README.md

 # Adaptive Embodied AI

-Adaptive Embodied AI is a research project exploring personalized movement-based interaction.
+Adaptive Embodied AI is a research project exploring personalised movement-based interaction.
 Rather than relying on fixed gesture models, the system learns how an individual user controls an interaction space and adapts accordingly.

 **Research Question**